ariel055132/Notes/AWS/AmazonSimpleStorageServiceS3.md

 * Same-Resion Replication (SRR)

 ## S3 Lifecycle Management
+* In order to manage the objects so that they are *stored cost effectively* throughout their lifecycle, we need *Lifecycle Management configuration*
+## Transition Actions 轉換動作
-* Transition Actions: Define when objects transition to another storage class
+* Define when *objects transition to another storage class*
+* Rules Ref: S3TransitionActions.jpg
+* General Rule 與 Specific 其實就是 S3TransitionActions.jpg 的 Rule
+### General Rule
+1. Only objects with a *size of more than 128KB* can be transitioned.
+2. *S3 Standard* storage class can be transited to any other storage class.
+3. Any storage class to the *Glacier* or *Deep Archive* storage class.
+### Specific Rule
+4. *S3 Standard-IA* storage class can be transited to *S3 Intelligent-Tiering* or *S3 One Zone-IA* storage class.
+5. *S3 Intelligent-Tiering* storage class can be transited to *S3 One Zone-IA* storage class.
+6. *S3 Glacier* storage class can be transited to *S3 Glacier Deep Archive* storage.

+## Expiration Actions
-* Expiration actions: Define when objects expire (deleted by S3)
+* Define when objects expire (deleted by S3)

 ## S3 Encryption
 * All S3 buckets and objects have encryption configured by default